AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging

 Long-term time series prediction involves forecasting future trends over extended periods based on historical changes.
 This approach is crucial in various fields such as weather forecasting \cite{weather}, traffic prediction \cite{traffic}, and power demand estimation \cite{power}.
 The extended forecast horizon and the complex correlations across sequences and channels pose significant modeling challenges.
 Traditional methods often fall short of capturing sequence and inter-channel relationships.
 Consequently, the primary methodologies in this field have shifted to deep learning models.

 The core issue in long-term time series analysis is extracting dependencies within sequences and channels, which are crucial for improving model performance and robustness in multi-channel prediction.
 Various methods have been developed to capture these correlations from time series data.
-Widely employed techniques include Transformers \cite{Autoformer,Crossformer,Fedformer,Informer,PatchTST,iTransformer,TimeXer}, which apply attention mechanisms to capture correlations both within sequences and across channels; Convolutional Neural Networks (CNN) \cite{MICN,TimesNet}, which use 1D or multidimensional convolutions to capture these dependencies; and structures based on Multilayer Perceptrons\cite{DLinear,TSMixer,Cyclenet,SparseTSF, Timemixer,RLinear}, such as DLinear, which decompose sequences and apply multiple linear layers to predict future series.
+Widely employed techniques include Transformer-based models \cite{Autoformer,Crossformer,Fedformer,Informer,PatchTST,iTransformer,TimeXer}, which apply attention mechanisms to capture correlations both within sequences and across channels; model with CNN as the core architecture \cite{MICN,TimesNet}, which use 1D or multidimensional convolutions to capture these dependencies; and structures based on Multilayer Perceptrons\cite{DLinear,TSMixer,Cyclenet,SparseTSF, Timemixer,RLinear}, such as DLinear, which decompose sequences and apply multiple linear layers to predict future series.
 Among these, the iTransformer \cite{iTransformer}, which captures channel dependencies using channel embeddings and an attention structure, has achieved significant performance improvements on benchmark datasets, especially in datasets with a large number of channels.